nahmii-community/nahmii-2-docs/README.md

 ### Connect with the press of a button

-Navigate to the [connect-nahmii-2](https://nahmii-community.github.io/connect-nahmii-2/) web app and press on the `ADD NAHMII ROPSTEN` button.
+Navigate to the [connect-nahmii-2](https://nahmii-community.github.io/connect-nahmii-2/) web app and press on the `ADD NAHMII TESTNET` button.
 The app will request you to add the selected network.
 Approve the request.
 The network should be added to your Ethereum provider.

 ### Connect manually via MetaMask